peteroupc/peteroupc.github.io/random.md

 - the _one-way property_ (finding an unknown second input that leads to the same output as that of a given input is cost-prohibitive), and
 - _collision resistance_ (finding an unknown input that leads to a given output is cost-prohibitive).

-Applications should choose hash functions with the avalanche property.
-Hash functions used for information security should also have the collision resistance and one-way properties.
+Applications SHOULD choose hash functions with the avalanche property.
+Hash functions used for information security SHOULD also have the collision resistance and one-way properties.

 <a id=Motivation></a>
 ## Motivation